Chronology of the ancient Near East: Dendrochronology

 Dendrochronology attempts to use the variable growth pattern of trees, expressed in their rings, to build up a chronological timeline.
 At present there are no continuous chronologies for the Near East, and a floating chronology has been developed using trees in Anatolia for the Bronze and Iron Ages.
 Professor of archaeology at Cornell, Sturt Manning, has spearheaded efforts to use this floating chronology with radiocarbon wiggle-match to anchor the chronology.
 His research has recently been included in the Oxford History of the Ancient Near East and has been cited widely in the recent academic literature.
+A new method has been developed to combine dendrochronology with Miyake events to extend the range to other areas.

 Radiocarbon dating

 As in Egypt and the eastern Mediterranean, radiocarbon dates run one or two centuries earlier than the dates proposed by archaeologists.
 Recently, radiocarbon dates from the final destruction of Ebla have been shown to definitely favour the middle chronology (with the fall of Babylon and Aleppo at c.
 1595 BC), and seem to discount the ultra-low chronology (same event at c.
 1499 BC), although it is emphasized that this is not presented as a decisive argument.

 Radiocarbon dates in literature should be discounted if they do not include the raw C14 date and the calibration method.
 There have also been issues with dating for charcoal samples, which may reflect much older wood the charcoal was made from.
+There are also calibration issues with annual and regional C14 variations.
+A further problem is that earlier archaeological dates used traditional radiocarbon dating while newer results sometimes come from Accelerator mass spectrometry (AMS) radiocarbon dating which is more accurate.
 In recent years some properly calibrated radiocarbon dates have begun to appear: